-We expect to receive net proceeds from this offering of approximately \$488.7 million, after deducting the underwriting discount and estimated offering expenses payable by us.
-We intend to use the net proceeds from this offering to repay our 5.65% senior notes when due in October 2016 and to repay borrowings outstanding under our commercial paper program.
-Any remaining proceeds may be used for general partnership purposes, which may include capital expenditures.
+We expect to receive net proceeds from this offering of approximately \$491.6 million, after deducting the underwriting discount and estimated offering expenses payable by us.
+We intend to use the net proceeds from this offering to repay borrowings outstanding under our commercial paper program.
+The remaining net proceeds will be used for general partnership purposes, which may include capital expenditures.

 Borrowings under our commercial paper program have been used for general partnership purposes, including capital expenditures and repayment of debt.
 The maturities of the commercial paper notes vary, but may not exceed 397 days from the date of issuance.
-As of September 1, 2016, we had \$224 million outstanding commercial paper notes and the weighted-average interest rate on such commercial paper notes was 0.86%.
+As of September 25, 2017, we had \$314 million outstanding commercial paper notes and the weighted-average interest rate on such commercial paper notes was 1.38%.

-Affiliates of the underwriters participating in this offering are participants in our commercial paper program and may receive a portion of the proceeds of this offering through our repayment of the commercial paper program with such proceeds.
+Affiliates of certain of the underwriters participating in this offering are participants in our commercial paper program and may receive a portion of the net proceeds of this offering through our repayment of the commercial paper program with such proceeds.
 Please see "Underwriting."